xregistry/spec/core/spec.md

 The `meta` query parameter on the URL to a Resource indicates a request to manage the xRegistry metadata about a Resource rather than its "document".
-When `?meta` appears on the URL of a Resource then the HTTP body of the message MUST contain a serialization of the xRegistry metadata of that Resource.
+When `meta` appears on the URL of a Resource then the HTTP body of the message MUST contain a serialization of the xRegistry metadata of that Resource.

 When serialized as a JSON object, a Resource (not a Version) MUST adhere to this form: